 It is [e]stimated that adverse medication reactions kill 1800 Canadians a year.
 Canadians would not tolerate 12 airplanes crashing out of the sky, each time killing 150 people.
 So, why put up with so many deaths from adverse reactions?
 That is why this consultation is so important.

-You can download the presentation in PDF format (PDF–24 KB).
+You can download the presentation (PDF–24 KB).

 Please consider making a small donation to PMAG: